eduvpn/documentation/APP_FLOW.md

 VPN instance and profile and that there are no errors.

 1. User launches app;
-2. User selects their VPN instance/profile of choice;
+2. User selects their VPN instance/profile of choice, if there is only one profile, only the _instance_ should be shown;
 3. Application performs discovery (fetches `info.json` from instance);
-4. Application fetches user info;
-5. Application fetches system and user messages using endpoints from `info.json` together with the already stored OAuth access token and displays them to the user;
+4. Application fetches user info, system and user messages using endpoint from `info.json` together with the already stored OAuth access token and displays them to the user (as needed, see below);
-6. Application fetches VPN configuration for the chosen profile (using OAuth access token);
+5. Application fetches VPN configuration for the chosen profile (using OAuth access token);
-7. Application combines VPN configuration with already stored client certificate and key;
+6. Application combines VPN configuration with already stored client certificate and key;
-8. Application (optionally) asks for second factor;
+7. Application (optionally) asks for second factor;
-9. Application starts VPN with combined configuration;
+8. Application starts VPN with combined configuration loaded in OpenVPN;
-10. Application shows basic VPN connection details, e.g. IP address.
+9. Application shows basic VPN connection details, e.g. IP address.

-Step 3 is needed as the API configuration, e.g. endpoints, can change over time.
-Step 6 is needed as the server configuration can change over time, e.g. new TLS cipher configuration or new VPN endpoints.
+Step 4 is needed as the API configuration, e.g. endpoint, can change over time.
+Step 5 is needed as the server configuration can change over time, e.g. new TLS cipher configuration or new VPN endpoints.

 Step 4 exposes whether or not the user is enrolled for 2FA, and whether or not the user is blocked.
 This information should be used by the application before attempting to connect.
 If a profile requires 2FA and the user is not enrolled, this should be indicated to the user and the enrollment process started by opening the browser.
+Also if the user is blocked, it should be indicated without attempting to connect.
+If there are user and system messages available they should be shown to the user as well.

 # Enrollment

 Adding a new instance/profile to the app consists of:

+1. Determine if the user wants to use "Secure Internet" or "Secure Access" by asking them;
-1. perform instance discovery (fetch `instances.json` and `instances.json.sig`;
+2. perform instance discovery (fetch the relevant JSON file (see above) and the same URL with the added `.sig` suffix;
-2. Verify the signature;
+3. Verify the signature;
-3. If verified document's `seq` > cached copy, update cached copy;
+4. If verified document's `seq` > cached copy or there is no cached copy, update cached copy;
-4. Allow the user to choose an instance, or enter their own;
+5. Allow the user to choose an instance from the list, or enter their own;
-5. perform service discovery (fetch `info.json`);
+6. perform service discovery (fetch `info.json`);
-6. obtaining an OAuth access token for the chosen instance;
+7. obtaining an OAuth access token for the chosen instance;
-7. obtaining a client certificate and key and store them in the persistent app storage;
+8. obtaining a client certificate and key and store them in the persistent app storage;
-8. showing a list of available profiles and allowing the user to choose one, e.g. `internet` or `office`.
+9. showing a list of available profiles and allowing the user to choose one, e.g. `internet` or `office`, if there is only one, continue without asking.

-After the enrollment the Basic Flow is executed starting at step 4.
+After the enrollment the Basic Flow is executed starting at step 5.

 # Configuration

-Steps 6 and 7 consist of obtaining the current VPN configuration, and combining this configuration with the client certificate and key.
+Steps 5 and 6 of the "Basic Flow" consist of obtaining the current VPN configuration, and combining this configuration with the client certificate and key.

-Obtained configurations have everything, except the client certificate and private key.
+Obtained configurations have every information needed, except the client certificate and private key.

 The profile configuration is currently an OpenVPN configuration file, without the `<cert>` and `<key>` fields.
-So to make a complete OpenVPN configuration file these need to be merged by adding `<cert>` and `<key>` with the values from the client certificate and private key.
+So to make a complete OpenVPN configuration file these need to be merged by adding `<cert>` and `<key>` blocks with the values from the client certificate and private key.

 # OAuth